Sales tax permits: A state-by-state guide

-How much do sales tax permits cost (2020)?
+How much do sales tax permits cost (2022)?

 Just as naming conventions for sales tax permits vary by state, so does the cost of doing business.

-Below is a list of what permits cost in each state, as of March 2019.
+Below is a list of what permits cost in each state, as of January 2022.
 As with just about everything else related to sales tax, this information is subject to change.

-|Alabama||$0||There’s currently no cost to register for an Alabama sales tax permit, but other business registration fees may apply.
+|Alabama||$0||It’s free to register for an Alabama sales tax permit, but other business registration fees may apply.
 Licenses must be renewed annually effective January 1, 2021.|

 |Alaska||N/A||There’s no state sales tax in Alaska, but some jurisdictions impose a local sales tax and fees may apply.
-Remote sellers can register through the Alaska Remote Sellers Sales Tax Commission.|
+Remote sellers can register through the Alaska Remote Seller Sales Tax Commission.|

-|Arizona||$12||The cost to register or renew an Arizona transaction privilege tax license is currently $12 per business location.
+|Arizona||$12||The cost to register or renew an Arizona transaction privilege tax (TPT) license is currently $12 per business location.
 A separate city license fee may be required.
 TPT licenses are valid for one calendar year and must be renewed annually by January 1.|

 |Arkansas||$50||The cost to register for an Arkansas sales tax permit is currently $50.|

-|California||$0||There’s currently no cost to register for a California seller’s permit but a security deposit may be required to cover any unpaid taxes that may be owed if, at a later date, the business closes.
+|California||$0||It’s free to register for a California seller’s permit but a security deposit may be required to cover any unpaid taxes that may be owed if, at a later date, the business closes.
 The amount of the security will be determined at the time you apply.|

-|Colorado||$16||The cost to register for a two-year Colorado sales tax license is currently $16, plus a one-time-only $50 deposit.
+|Colorado||$16||The cost to register for a two-year Colorado sales tax license is currently $16 (prorated depending on the date of issuance), plus a one-time $50 deposit.
 The deposit is automatically refunded to the business after $50 in state sales tax has been remitted to the department.
 Additional fees may apply in self-collected jurisdictions.
 There’s no charge or deposit for a retailer’s use tax license.

 |Connecticut||$100||The cost to register for a Connecticut sales and use tax permit is currently $100.
-The permit expires every two years and is automatically renewed and mailed to you at no cost by the Connecticut Department of Revenue Services, so long as your account is active.|
+The permit expires every two years and is automatically renewed and mailed to you at no cost by the Connecticut Department of Revenue Services, as long as your account is active and in good standing.|

 |Delaware||N/A||There’s no state sales tax in Delaware.
-Other registration requirments may apply.|
+Other registration requirements may apply.|

-|Florida||$0||There’s currently no cost to register as a Florida business|
+|Florida||$0||It’s free to register as a Florida business.|

-|Georgia||$0||There’s currently no cost to register for a Georgia sales and use tax number.
-There is no need to renew it; it remains in effect as long as the business entity exists with no change in ownership or structure.|
+|Georgia||$0||It’s free to register for a Georgia sales and use tax number.
+There’s no need to renew it because it remains in effect as long as the business entity exists with no change in ownership or structure.|